GeoscienceAustralia/stormwavecluster/Analysis/preprocessing/extract_storm_events.md

     rule=2)
 ```

-**Next we look at relationships between MSL and annual mean SOI** (the latter
+Here we investigate relationships between MSL and annual mean SOI, as well as
-is a rough proxy of ENSO which has been used in a number of studies of coastal
+long-term MSL changes.
+To enable further analyses we read climate variables,
-storm waves in NSW).
-This involves reading climate variables, computing various
+computing various averages, and appending them to the event statistics to
-averages, and appending them to the event statistics to support later analysis.
+support later analysis.

 ```r
 # Get climate index info, along with a smoothed soi with df ~= number of years